magento/merchdocs/src/customers/account-create.md

 ## Revoke a customer’s OAuth tokens

-{:.bs-callout-warning}
-Do not proceed unless you are a developer familiar with API Authentication.

 1. On the _Admin_ sidebar, go to **Customers** > **All Customers**.

 1. Find the customer account in the grid and click **Edit** in the _Action_ column.